 V. Youth Activities, Pre-Collegiate Programs, Camps, Conferences and Events

-Programs sponsored by a college, department or other unit that involve groups of Minors coming to campus, or employees, students, and volunteers interacting with Minors off campus, must be approved by the responsible Department or Unit Head or higher authority on the basis of a Program Plan.
+- Programs sponsored by a college, department or other unit that involve groups of Minors coming to campus, or employees, students, and volunteers interacting with Minors off campus, must be approved by the responsible Department or Unit Head or higher authority based on a Program Plan.
 Acceptable Program Plans will meet the requirements of any University and unit-level guidelines, or guidelines of the Third-Party Program organization, and should include, at a minimum:

 - A health and safety plan.